ResearchComputing/Documentation/docs/cloud/aws/getting-started/aws-cli-saml2aws.md

 ### Install saml2aws

-The **saml2aws** CLI tool is used to login and retrieve AWS temporary credentials.
 You use your <a href="https://oit.colorado.edu/services/identity-access-management/identikey" target="_blank">CU IdentiKey</a> to authenticate from CU's Shibboleth Identity Provider.
 To install **saml2aws** (MacOS, Windows, Linux), visit the online documentation: <a href="https://github.com/Versent/saml2aws#install" target="_blank">saml2aws installation instructions</a>